mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 Maybe one of my **more focused swims** and I was **feeling good**, at least while in the water.

-Started to tail off during the lat 150m reps but felt like I could go forever during the 500m rep.
+Started to tail off during the last 150m reps; felt like I could go forever during the 500m rep.
 <!----->
 ![Swim](/assets/jpg/swim-20230117.jpeg)